By Jason Oshins, Financial Advisor, MBA

 ABOUT THE AUTHOR

-Jason Oshins is a Financial Advisor with Wealth Strategies Group.
-He works closely with clients throughout the country to increase wealth during lifetime, improve income during retirement, and provide a greater legacy upon passing, while also protecting their estate from taxes, inflation, and market volatility.
+Jason Oshins is a Wealth Management Advisor and Certified Exit Planner with WestPac Wealth Partners.
+He works closely with clients throughout the country to increase wealth during lifetime, improve income during retirement, and provide a greater legacy upon passing, while also protecting their estates from taxes, inflation, and market volatility.
 He specializes in the areas of estate planning, investments, retirement planning, insurance planning and design, disability protection, long-term care, wealth transfer, and business planning.
 Jason obtained his MBA from the University of Michigan in Ann Arbor.
-He can be reached at (702) 735-4355 x218 or at jason.oshins@wealthsg.com.
+He can be reached at (702) 470-2753 or by e-mail at jason.oshins@westpacwealth.com

 OTHER ARTICLES IN THIS ISSUE